-The aim of the procedure is to remove or repair a fluid sac surrounding the testicle to relieve symptoms caused by fluid accumulation.
+The aim of the procedure is to relieve symptoms by removing stones in the ureter or kidney.

-Serious risks
+Serious or frequent risks

-Everything we do in life has risks.
-The general risks of surgery include problems with:

-- breathing (for example, a chest infection); - the heart (for example, abnormal rhythm or, occasionally, a heart attack); and - blood clots (for example, in the legs or occasionally in the lung). - Stroke - Death
+- Everything we do in life has risks.
+The general risks of surgery include problems with: - o breathing (for example, a chest infection); - the heart (for example, abnormal rhythm or, occasionally, a heart attack); and - blood clots (for example, in the legs or occasionally in the lung). - o Stroke - o Death